 I was not able to find out who the creator of the AppCoiner is, though.

 Let’s take a look at least at some data.
-How long is the website available, and also how much traffic it gets?
+How long is the website available, and also how much traffic does it get?

 So it has been around for a while, that is a good sign.